 Dating with SF6 Background

 Significant production of SF6 began in the 1960s for use in high voltage electrical switches.
 SF6 is extremely stable, with an estimated atmospheric lifetime of 800 (Morris et al., 1995) to 3200 years (Ravishankara et al., 1993).
-SF6 can be analysed by GC-ECD techniques to a precision of 1-3% (Wanninkhof et al., 1991; Law et al., 1994), so, even though atmospheric mixing ratios are small (currently about 6 pptv), dating is possible from about 1970.
+SF6 can be analyzed by GC-ECD techniques to a precision of 1-3% (Wanninkhof et al., 1991; Law et al., 1994), so, even though atmospheric mixing ratios are small (currently about 7.5 pptv), dating is possible from about 1970 to the present.

 The earliest reported measurement of the atmospheric concentration of SF6was 0.03 pptv in 1970 (Lovelock, 1971).
 SF6 is accumulating rapidly in the atmosphere with a current growth rate of about 6.9% per year (Geller et al., 1997).
-Future atmospheric SF6 concentrations are estimated to reach 8 to 10 pptv by the year 2010 (Ko et al., 1993).
 The historical atmospheric mixing ratio of SF6 is being reconstructed from production records and atmospheric measurements (Ko et al., 1993; Elkins et al., 1996; Maiss et al., 1996; Geller et al., 1997; Levin and Hesshaimer, 1996), and retrieved from concentrations measured in seawater (Law et al., 1994) and in previously-dated groundwater (Busenberg and Plummer, unpub. data).
 As atmospheric CFC concentrations fall, an even more sensitive dating tool will be the ratio of SF6 to, for example, CFC-12 (Figure 2).
 However, because of the low solubility of SF6 (Mroczek, 1997), apparent ages can be very sensitive to excess air, so this needs to be accurately determined.

 Busenberg and Plummer (1997) used SF6 to date shallow groundwater on the Delmarva Peninsula, Maryland, and water from springs in the Blue Ridge Mountains of Virginia.
 Concentrations between one and two orders of magnitude higher than that possible for modern air-water equilibrium were measured in groundwater from volcanic rift zones in New Mexico and Idaho (Busenberg and Plummer, 1997).
 SF6 concentrations about 3 times higher than possible for modern air-water equilibrium were measured in spring water along igneous-sedimentary contacts in parts of Maryland, Pennsylvania and Virginia, and in old (>1000 years) groundwater from the Middle Rio Grande Basin in New Mexico (Busenberg and Plummer, 1997).
 Therefore, there is likely a natural, igneous source of SF6 that will complicate dating in some environments.